learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q68.** A developer opens a WebSocket and needs to handle incoming messages, connection errors, and clean closure.
+**Q.** A developer opens a WebSocket and needs to handle incoming messages, connection errors, and clean closure.
 Which set of event handlers covers all three?

 - A) `socket.ondata`, `socket.onfail`, `socket.ondone`
 - B) `socket.onmessage`, `socket.onerror`, `socket.onclose`